lukapeharda/til/laravel/use-eloquent-getchanges-method-to-get-model-changes.md

 * `hasChanges($changes, $attributes = null)` which checks if any of the given attributes were changed

 While checking this methods out be sure to check family of `dirty` methods to check for changes before DB sync.

+## Warning

+Make sure to check if the method behaves the same on async queues - [https://masteringlaravel.io/daily/2024-08-06-sync-queue-works-differently-than-async](https://masteringlaravel.io/daily/2024-08-06-sync-queue-works-differently-than-async).